aimacode/aima-java/aimax-osm/README.txt

 <code>aimax.osm.applications</code> package.
 If no map is displayed
 by default, make sure that the main/resource folder is included in the build path of your project, recompile and start again.
-Then place the mouse inside the map viewer pane.
+Then, place the mouse inside the map viewer pane.
 Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, shift-plus, shift-minus, ctrl-plus, ctrl-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
 For routing, at least two